ying-tang/help-documentation/_commontech/Cloud_Images_Provided_by_IBM.md

 **Note:** Only users with the `cloud_admin` role will be able to make an image public to other users and to the project.

-### Create an image using the OpenStack Command Line Client
+### Upload an image using the OpenStack Command Line Client

 You can upload images through the Glance client.
 See [Installing OpenStack Clients](http://docs.openstack.org/cli-reference/common/cli_install_openstack_command_line_clients.html) for more information.